Air Duct Cleaning in Melbourne, FL

 It’s normal if you’re using heat for the first time

 Just like anything else, your heating system collects dust over the summer when it’s not in use.
-So, when your burners come on for the first time, it naturally burns through that layer of dirt and dust.
+So, when your burners come on for the first time, they naturally burn through that layer of dirt and dust.

 For the most part, you have nothing to worry about.
 That dust burns quickly so the smell should disappear after the first few times your heat comes on.